Skip to main content

 Native American Heritage Month.
 In Our Voices.
 Abstract painting by Oscar Howe.

-The National Institutes of Health celebrates November as National Native American Heritage Month as we remain deeply committed to the principles of equity, diversity, and inclusion in our research and workplace.
+The National Institutes of Health celebrates November as Native American Heritage Month as we remain deeply committed to the principles of equity, diversity, inclusion, and accessibility in our research and workplace.
 During this month we pay tribute to the many contributions made by Native Americans.
-Our hope in the Office of Equity, Diversity and Inclusion is to continue to acknowledge the contributions of Native Americans and work to help eliminate discrimination throughout the year.
+Our hope in the Office of Equity, Diversity and Inclusion (EDI) is to continue to acknowledge the contributions of Native Americans and work to help eliminate discrimination throughout the year.

 Smiling Native American Woman